IWLeng/xml-creator/scripts/XML_Creator/readme.md

 filepath input for stored docx, allow user to define start row, filename column and script column, or just go with the default. creates a xslx for each docx, column A being the filename and column B the content.

 **XML_Creator**
-filepath input for stored xlsx, allow to select TTS Engine and voice (for azure)
+filepath input for stored xlsx, allow to select TTS Engine and voice (for azure).
+Creates a xml for each row, filename taken from column A and content taken from column B.

 **XML_Creator_2_second_between_lines**
 filepath input for stored xlsx, takes content from column E and create a single xml with <break time="2000ms" /> between each line